crodier/software-blog/_posts/2023-09-22-message-formats.md

 [Flatbuffers for Android at Facebook](https://engineering.fb.com/2015/07/31/android/improving-facebook-s-performance-on-android-with-flatbuffers/)

-Flatbuffers notably does not serialize nulls.
-This means that the wire format will be more efficient than CapNProto.
+Flatbuffers notably *does not* serialize nulls.
+The flatbuffer wire format will be more efficient than CapNProto.
-This comes at a small cost of deserializing the messages; however, this is the right tradeoff to make for a small penalty in a world where most messages are sparsely populated and contain many nulls.
-In real world applications this will make Flatbuffers faster in practice than CapNProto.
+Avodinging nulls on the wire comes at a small cost during deserializing the messages; which is to use virtual pointers in the messages.

+This is the right trade-off to make.
+In a world where most messages are sparsely populated and contain many nulls, you want the benefit of smaller network messages.

+In real world applications with sparely populated messages, Flatbuffers will be faster in practice than CapNProto, due to avoiding null seraliztion on the wire.

+Flatbuffers uses the familiar Protobuf schema.
-Combined with the fact that Flatbuffers can use Protobuf schema makes this a good choice for an organization where generally being very fast with protobuffers is preferred but still allowing you to tune it up to zero-copy with Flatbuffers when and if there is a cost benefit.
-The Facebook app speed is one place where a few million in engineering costs were worth the latency win for Facebook on their Androdi app, as an example.
+This makes flatbuffers an ideal choice for an organization where generally, being very fast with protobuffers is preferred.
+Yet flatbuffers allows you to tune it up to 11 (zero-copy) with Flatbuffers when and if there is a cost benefit.
+The Facebook Android app speed is one place where a few million in engineering costs were worth the latency win for Facebook on their Android app, as an example.
+Not because it is better or cool tech; because they make more money when the system is X faster at Y engineering cost, and X > Y.

 Flatbuffers are not difficult to use but are far more cumbersome than Protobuffers.

-But compared to Aeron I would call Flatbuffers highly-usable and a sweet spot for super high performance with reasonable engineering costs.
-My belief is that Flatbuffers are a sweet spot for low latency trading; short of HFT cases where Aeron would be necessary to do business (despite the much higher engineering costs for programming with Aeron.)
+Compared to Aeron I would call Flatbuffers highly-usable and a sweet spot for super high performance with reasonable engineering costs.
+My belief is that Flatbuffers are a sweet spot for low latency trading in finance; short of HFT cases where Aeron would be necessary to do business.

 # Conclusion